 How many hours from Porto to Douro Valley?

-Have you visited the Douro Valley on a guided winery tour or a DIY trip?
+Have you visited the Douro Valley on a guided wine tour or planned a DIY trip from Porto?
 Leave me a comment with any tips!…

 Keep reading…